JasperE84/PyFusionSolarDataRelay/README.md

 # About Huawei FusionSolar Kiosk mode
 FusionSolar is Huawei's online monitoring platform for their PV inverters.
 FusionSolar features a kiosk mode.
 When enabled, a kiosk url is generated which is publically accessible.
 The kiosk web app fetches its data from a JSON backend.
 It is this backend where this project fetches the PV data.
 Fetching data from the kiosk mode can be beneficial to those without direct access to the official API and/or the inverter Modbus-TCP.
 For instance when the inverter is logging to fusionsolar over a direct cellular connection configured and fitted by an installer unable to provide API access rights to third parties.

+# About Kenter's API and matching PVOutput intervals
+Fusion solar data fetching is planned by cron in order to exactly specify at what times the data should reload.
+This way, it is possible to synchronise the intervals of fusionsolar and gridkenter datapoints, which end up showing on PVOutput.
+That's relevant because if the gridkenter data class is fetched, meetdata.nl does not provide live measurements.
+Instead it provides historic measurements with a certain interval (15 minutes interval with the most recent data point 3 days old in my case).
+If this interval doesn't match the fusionsolar interval, then PVOutput will show distorted graphs because it won't have a datapoint for both PV production and grid usage for each interval.
+(Fusionsolar kiosk API only updates each half hour).
+See [this url](https://crontab.guru/) for help with finding the right cron config.

 # About PVOutput.org
 [PVOutput.org](https://pvoutput.org/) is a free service for sharing and comparing PV output data.